 I have seen my fair share of impressive cellars over the best part of two decades spent chronicling the wine world.
 I’ve seen cathedrals of wine with libraries of back vintages at storied estates in Bordeaux, Napa and Mendoza.
 I’ve seen row upon row of glitzy names ready to sate the thirsts of discerning guests at starry hotels and restaurants in New York and Singapore.
 And I’ve seen envy-inducing private collections, with more classed growth claret than their owners could ever conceivably drink, in country estates and urban boltholes.
-But never have I seen a cellar quite like that at Monaco’s legendary Hôtel de Paris.
+But never have I seen a cellar quite like that at Monaco’s legendary Hôtel de Paris in Monte Carlo.

 It’s not just the size that takes the breath away, though any cellar that stretches out across 1.5 sq km is bound to do that.
 It’s not even the number of bottles – 350,000 in total, spread across a maze of different corridors.
 No, rather it is the unceasing wall-to-wall quality that unfolds before your eyes – one fabled name after the next.
 Domaines Rousseau, Leroy, Coche-Dury and Comtes Lafon; Clos des Lambrays, Clos Vougeot; Château de Beaucastel, Guigal, Chave, Jaboulet; Krug, Cristal, Dom Pérignon; Mascarello, Quintarelli, Gaja, Sassicaia; Dagueneau; Vega-Sicilia… And I haven’t even got on to Bordeaux.